NexoSphere-Org/NexoSphere/sourceCode/Summarization/README.md

 Automated tests should run with various inputs to assess the model's robustness.
 Any discrepancies should be logged and flagged for review.

-Here’s the revised user story for the Quantitative Analyst with concise acceptance criteria:

-### User Story for Quantitative Analyst

-7. **As a Quantitative Analyst**, I want to leverage summarized stock news data to enhance my quantitative models, so that I can improve the accuracy of my market predictions and trading strategies.
+**As a Quantitative Analyst**, I want to leverage summarized stock news data to enhance my quantitative models, so that I can improve the accuracy of my market predictions and trading strategies.

-   - **Acceptance Criteria**: The summarization service must provide real-time, structured summaries and sentiment scores for relevant stock news articles, allowing for timely integration into quantitative models and storage for historical analysis.
+**Acceptance Criteria**: The summarization service must provide real-time, structured summaries and sentiment scores for relevant stock news articles, allowing for timely integration into quantitative models and storage for historical analysis.